a common idea

 Bic: triobebb (xxx)

-How to leave the commons?
+How do I leave the commons?